aditya-din/ExpressCourierService/README.md

 Folder Structure(do not rename any folder)

-ExpressCourier.zip -> Main folder unzip it and keep it.
+ExpressCourier.zip -> Main folder unzip it and keep it.Inside this folder there is a SQL file use that for data base.

 Admin.zip -> For Admin. unzip it and put it inside  ExpressCourier(main folder).